stepanenko/stepanenko/readme.md

 > _Measuring programming progress by lines of code is like measuring aircraft building progress by weight. --BILL GATES_

-> _Code is like humor.
-When you have to explain it, it’s bad._

 > _Software performance is not about how many features you complete or how much code you type.
 It’s about how much value you create._

 > _Strive to write as little JavaScript as possible._